The study was published on researchsquare.com as a preprint and has not yet been peer reviewed.

 The use of beta blockers with immune checkpoint blockers is associated with better cancer control among patients with solid tumors, especially those with urothelial carcinoma, who demonstrated improved overall survival as well.

 Why This Matters

-This is a summary of a preprint research study, "Impact of total radiation dose on treatment outcomes of radiotherapy and concomitant superselective intra-arterial high-dose cisplatin in localized maxillary sinus cancer," led by Kenta Konishi of the Hamamatsu University School of Medicine, Japan.
+This is a summary of a preprint research study, "Effect of Concurrent Beta-blocker Use in Patients Receiving Immune Checkpoint Inhibitors for Advanced Solid Tumors," led by George Mellgard of the Icahn School of Medicine at Mount Sinai, New York City.
 The study has not been peer reviewed.
 The full text can be found at researchsquare.com.

 M. Alexander Otto is a physician assistant with a master's degree in medical science and a journalism degree from Newhouse.
 He is an award-winning medical journalist who has worked for several major news outlets before joining Medscape and also an MIT Knight Science Journalism fellow.
 Email: email@example.com.

 For more news, follow Medscape on Facebook, Twitter, Instagram, and YouTube.

 Cite this: M. Alexander Otto.
 Beta Blockers Plus Checkpoint Inhibitor Improve Cancer Control - Medscape - Jun 21, 2022.